Hamilton Co., Ill. Health Dept. to host drive-thru COVID-19 vaccine clinic

-It will from 9 a.m. to 12 p.m., and will be conducted on a first-come, first-serve bases.
+The event will be held 9 a.m. to 12 p.m., and will be conducted on a first-come, first-serve basis.

 Those eligible include: